lyteword/chspurgeon-tod/volume-3/psalm-54.md

 **Verse 7.**&nbsp;(&nbsp;*first clause*&nbsp;).
 The exclamation of the newly pardoned penitent, the cry of the delivered saint, the song of the ripe Christian, the shout of the glorified believer.

-## WORK UPON THE FIFTY-FOURTH PSALM
+## Works Upon The Fifty-Fourth Psalm

 In CHANDLER'S&nbsp;*"Life of David, "*&nbsp;pp. 152-4, there is an Exposition of this Psalm.